 The nice thing about these materials is you can personalize them from font and color to word choice and ordering.
 However, there are some suggestions on how to make your materials as efficient and effective as possible.
 For instance, the layout should be easy to follow and consistent.

-To learn more about word choice, organization, and stylization, check out our Musician’s Résumé Handbook.
+To learn more about categories, word choice, and organization, check out our Musician’s Résumé Handbook.

 Writing a solid résumé or CV will take time, but it is a crucial part of the application process.
 Plan ahead to ensure the best product is produced and remember these tips when preparing your own document: